Merkleize/matt/README.md

 This allows to compactly commit to a RAM, and to prove correctness of RAM updates.

-In other words, a stateful smart contract can represent arbitrary state in just a single hash, for example a 32-byte SHA256 output.
+In other words, a stateful smart contract can represent an arbitrary state in just a single hash, for example a 32-byte SHA256 output.

 ## State transitions and UTXOs